mattermost/bifrost/docs/config.md

 *string*

-The URL that a Mattermost instance will use as S3 endpoint.
+The hostname and port that a Mattermost instance will use as S3 endpoint.
 The port number is required.

 ### HealthHost

 *string*

-The URL that will be used by K8s so that it can ping this endpoint to know the state of the server.
+The hostname and port that will be used by K8s so that it can ping this endpoint to know the state of the server.

 ### TLSCertFile